jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

        [ 0.07363663]])]
 ```

-In the first part of the tutorial, we finish a FC network.
-It is a very simple problem.
-But making it simple allows us to play with it, and learns better insight.
+In the first part of the tutorial, we finish a FC network using a very simple problem.
+But it allows us to play with it, and learns better insight.
 Almost the same code and techniques applies to a real problem so it does not hurt either.
-Nevertheless, making a deep network work is not that easy.
-In the second part of the tutorial, we cover the critical DL issues and its resolution.
+Nevertheless, training a deep network work is not simple.
+In the second part of the tutorial, we cover the critical DL issues and its resolutions.
 We will also put things toegether with 2 visual recognition problems.

 [Part 2 of the deep learning can be found here.](https://jhui.github.io/2017/03/17/Deep-learning-tutorial-2/)